fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 That is to say, we will resolve methods over properties in the context of opening static classes or static members extending a static class.

-## Compatibility
-[compatibility]: #compatibility

-This is a non-breaking change.

-## Unresolved questions and feedback
-[unresolved]: #unresolved-questions

-### Issue: Opening static classes with generic parameter instantiations
+### No opening static classes with generic parameter instantiations

-**Proposed resolution**: do not do this as part of this RFC

 C# allows for opening static classes with generic parameters like this: